Indiana Sports Betting

 Outside the casinos, horse race betting is popular in Indiana.
 Pari-mutuel betting was legalized in 1969.

-The two racinos at Hoosier Park and the Indiana Grand offer a full program of horse race betting.
-Both will soon add sports betting to their offer.
+The two racinos at Hoosier Park and the Horseshoe Indianapolis offer a full program of horse race betting and both also allow sports betting.

-While there is a thriving casino industry offering all manner of casino games and poker, the new laws do not allow online poker or online casino games.
+While there is a thriving casino industry offering all manner of casino games and poker, the current laws do not allow online poker or online casino games.

 In-person betting at Indiana sportsbooks

 If you’re looking for the experience of placing your bets in person at a real live sportsbook, then you’re in luck.
-A number of retail outlets have opened their doors in Indiana.
+A number of retail outlets have opened their doors for Indiana sports betting.
 Here’s what you need to know about each of them.

 Ameristar Casino Hotel